-It is available at the University Co-op for about 99 USD, including eBook access.
+It is available at the University Co-op, including eBook access.

 A tentative schedule of the lectures is provided on the course website.
 We will cover a big portion out of chapters 1-6 in the textbook.
 It is your responsibility to keep track of any changes as the semester progresses.
 Participation at lectures and TA sessions is required.
 There will be random attendance checks.